-Our mission consists of a three-point focus for development and impact:
+Our mission consists of a three point focus

 HOW YOU CAN HELP

-Paul Ojwala is a community leader near Kisumu, Kenya.
+Paul Ojwala is a community member near Kisumu, Kenya.
 The well he is speaking about is a small example of what Earth And Water can accomplish.
 There is much more work to be done to serve the struggling communities in Kenya.
-Help us to help good people, such as Paul, so that many more people can benefit from what we, as Americans, receive so freely.